 And, a fandom that I don't read much for but absolutely love- Cirque Du Freak.
 I love the vast array of characters, the ever-exciting plotline, the unpredictable air to the series, the vampire laws, and the realism.
 Good doesn't always win.
 People die.
 Sacrifices are made.
 I'll be the first to admit, I don't like Darren though.
 He's kind of a super-sue.
 The reason this was bearable is the other characters.
 Especially character like that of Larten Crepsley.
 When he died in the ninth book, I threw the book against a wall and sobbed for about an hour and a half.
 To add to that, I couldn't read it for a week.
 Every time I tried, I'd think of Mr. Crepsley and start crying again.
 When I could finally read, I ended up crying through most of the tenth book, and was good until Mr. Tall died in the eleventh, from which point on I sobbed through the rest of the series.
 Darren Shan is evil.
 But dang, he writes some good evil stuff!
 Some favorite pairings for me are Vancha-Alice, Darren-Debbie, and Larten-Arra.
 I don't mind Gavner-Arra either.
 I don't really pair Kurda, Paris, or to a large extent, Vancha with anyone because they just don't seem like romantic characters to me.
 Not that the others really do either, but whatever.

-And now, Bookworm Presentations gives you one of her main fandoms - Infernal Devices.
+And now, Bookworm Presentations gives you one of its main fandoms - Infernal Devices.

 My main pairings are (for obvious reasons!)
 Will-Tessa, Jem-Tessa, Cecily-Gabriel, Sophie-Gideon, Charlotte-Henry, Jessamine-Jem, Jessamine-OC, Cecily-Jem (because I think Will's reaction would be priceless) and Jessamine-Will.
 Basically canon pairings, I guess.
 The only thing about Will-Tessa is that I want Will!!!!
 Seriously, he's one of my favorite fiction characters in history.
 Like, even better than Mr. Crepsley almost.
 And Charlotte Henry needs more love, people.
 (Not that kind!!!)